 “Perfect,” I said.
 “Like kids with favourite toys.”

 “Finally, they can have a play,” said Donna smirking.
-“What er colour were they?”
+“What er... colour were they?”

 “I didn’t go into the Wings office, I had to stay by the car.
-By the time they returned with their array of cases, the er pleasure accessories had been recycled or bunged into an airport bin.”
+By the time they returned with their array of cases, the er... pleasure accessories had been recycled or bunged into an airport bin.”

 “How was lunch?”

-“Not too expensive, dad.
+“Not too expensive, Dad.
 Mr. Hancock loved the clams?”

 “What a relief.
-I’d best get back to the bar,” said Jack leaving them.
+I’d best get back to the bar,” said Jack, leaving them.

 “With the uncertainty of when you were coming back and this wretched Wings man coming, we decided not to close for the afternoon,” said Donna sitting behind the desk.
 “I’m exhausted plus we received complaints at lunchtime about the cottage pies.
 Some were cold in the middle, others, the mash was too soggy.”